 Emily completed a degree in Philosophy in 2008 before completing a Master in the same subject.
 She received scholarships from the Alumni Fund during her study and thoroughly enjoyed her time fundraising as a Student Caller on the telephone campaigns.
 She worked as a Residential Mentor in the student residences before joining the team full time.
 In 2011 she moved down to London on the Boots Graduate Scheme and after opening a Store on Oxford Street, she joined Michael Page in retail recruitment.
 She is keen to give back to the University as she personally knows how much of a difference University Alumni can make to current students.

-Dr Keith Layden FRSC
+Professor Keith Layden FRSC

 BSc Biochemistry & Chemistry 1981, PhD Chemistry 1985